 - Final Fantasy IV, at least in the DS remake, does the same, although as there aren't any opportunities to use skills outside of battle beyond cutscenes, who your active character is doesn't have any effect except on the line in their thought bubble on the pause menu.

 - In one scene early in Final Fantasy VI, prior to a certain boss battle, a hostile NPC stomps on your party leader, causing all three party members to spill out onto the field while he asks about a certain character not yet added to the party.

 - Final Fantasy VII uses this trope unabashedly.
-In most cases, when your current party members have something to say, they will run out of Cloud's body, say or do whatever they need to, and promptly walk back in, as though Cloud is some sort of Mobile Suit Human.
-It gets turned Up to Eleven when, after taking a moment to recoup before heading down the train tunnel to the Sector 5 Reactor, Cloud and Tifa enter Barret, Barret speaks one line of dialogue, and abruptly transforms into Cloud.
+In most cases, when your current party members have something to say, they will run out of Cloud's body, say or do whatever they need to, and promptly walk back in, as though Cloud is some sort of Mobile-Suit Human.
+It gets turned Up to 11 when, after taking a moment to recoup before heading down the train tunnel to the Sector 5 Reactor, Cloud and Tifa enter Barret, Barret speaks one line of dialogue, and abruptly transforms into Cloud.
 In addition, a deleted scene would have had Jessie, Biggs, and Wedge try to do the same thing (and fail).
 Cait Sith's joining of the party is signified by him forcibly walking into Cloud's body, despite Cloud's protestations.